Hi Sam, have a look at this suggesting for a trip itinerary: http://adventures.worldnomads.com/destination/101/itinerary/250.aspx

 Tabriz is a city which is often overlooked in Iran, but it is full of history, is a mangeable size, is close to beautiful Kandovan and Lake Orumiyeh and the residents are extremely friendly.
 Staying in the Caravanserai Zeinoddin in the southern desert region is a really good experience too, evoking the Silk Route era.

-go for it. have fun in a historical biblical land. over 3 years agoAnswered by amir via WorldNomads.com
+go for it. have fun in a historical biblical land. almost 4 years agoAnswered by amir via WorldNomads.com